wellesley-bisc195/BISC195.jl/docs/src/index.md

 Throughout lessons, there will be colored boxes that contain different kinds of information:

-!!! warning
+!!! danger
-    These orange boxes will be very rare, but are present where you should be especially careful about the inputs to a command.
+    These red boxes will be very rare, but are present where you should be especially careful about the inputs to a command.
     In the vast majority of cases,
     messing up an input will not be a problem,